DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - Argynvost's Beacon.md

 <div class="description">
 <p>My knights have fallen, and this land is lost.
 The armies of my enemy will not be stopped by sword or spell, claw or fang.
 Today I will die, not avenging those who have fallen, but defending that which I love—this valley, this home, and the ideals of the Order of the Silver Dragon.</p>
 <p>The evil surrounds me.
 The time has come to throw off this guise and show these heathens my true fearsome form.
 Let it spark terror in their hearts!
 Let them tell their stories of dark triumph against the protector of the Balinok Mountains!
 Let Argynvost be remembered as a dragon of honor and valor.</p>
 <p>I do not fear death.
 I have laid down my trappings beneath the tower's watchful gaze, so that others may carry my legacy in my stead.
 Though my body will die, my spirit will live on where the oath and fire of the Silver Dragon survive.
 Let it serve as a beacon of light against the darkness.
-Let it bring hope to a land wrought with despair.</p>
+Let it bring hope to a land fraught with despair.</p>
 <p>Now, to battle!</p>
 <p>A</p>
 </div>